Demolition (2015 film): Plot

-Davis joins his in-laws in funding a foundation in Julia's name that will award an annual scholarship; during interviews, Davis behaves disrespectfully towards one of the award candidates, and Phil asks him to sign a transfer of his beneficiary rights in Julia's $2.6 million life insurance policy, to the scholarship fund in her name.
-Davis purchases demolition tools from a hardware store (and, later, a bulldozer) and, with Chris's assistance, destroys his house.
+Davis joins his in-laws in funding a foundation in Julia's name that will award an annual scholarship; during interviews, Davis behaves disrespectfully towards one of the award candidates, and Phil asks him to sign a transfer of his beneficiary rights in Julia's $2.6 million life insurance policy to the scholarship fund in her name.
+Davis purchases demolition tools from a hardware store (and, later, a bulldozer) and, with Chris' assistance, destroys his house.
 When Davis finds an ultrasound of Julia's from the previous year, he is devastated that she failed to inform him.

 A climactic night impacts everyone.
 Davis brings Karen to the party for the scholarship winner, greatly troubling Julia's parents.
-A young man makes an inappropriate advance on Karen, and she later laughs out loud when he is introduced as the scholarship winner.
+A young man makes an inappropriate advance on Karen, and she later laughs out loud when he is introduced as one of the scholarship winners.
 Davis announces to everyone that Julia had been pregnant and kept it secret.
-Julia's mother tells him his wife was seeing someone else, and the child was not his and she took her to get an abortion.
+Julia's mother tells him his wife was seeing someone else, the child was not his, and she had an abortion.
 Returning to Karen's house, Davis finds Carl has returned and is reading the letters Davis wrote to Karen.
-Carl beats on Davis, which pales compared to the homophobic swarm beating that Chris receives after coming out as gay.
+Carl assaults Davis, while Chris receives a brutal group beating after coming out as gay.

-Davis visits his wife's grave and the green station wagon arrives and a man carrying flowers gets out of the car.
-He is Michael, the driver of the car that killed Julia.
+Davis visits his wife's grave and the green station wagon arrives; a man carrying flowers gets out of the car.
+He turns out to be Michael, the driver of the car that killed Julia.
 Davis forgives Michael and he experiences flashbacks of his wife and him together and he finally cries, bringing closure.
-He realizes he loved his wife.

-Davis has turned a corner.
 He reconciles with Julia's parents, asking Phil to contribute to refurbishing a carousel – destined for demolition – as a memorial for Julia.

 Davis receives a letter from Chris saying that he is recovering from his beating, his mother has left Carl, and Davis must be at Pier 54 at a particular time, which results in Davis witnessing the demolition of some waterfront buildings across the Hudson River.
 Chris watches Davis through binoculars from a nearby vantage point.
+In the final scene, Davis joyously joins a bunch of kids running as he races ahead accomplishing his childhood memory and desire for winning a race since he always used to lag behind.